The Ragged Edge:

 The clear, swift streams of the Ozarks have magnetic personalities, drawing thousands of people every year to fish, camp, swim or simply relax on a gravel bar.
 A great way to experience Ozark rivers is on a float trip.
 Many fun-seekers canoe popular rivers on summer weekends, seemingly oblivious to crowded conditions.
 Others float throughout the year, seeking solitude and a chance to glimpse reclusive wildlife.
 Whatever the style of adventure, these outings are built upon a long legacy of floating in the Ozarks.
 While the motivations and rewards of floating have remained largely the same, today’s floaters enjoy vastly improved gear.

 Before aluminum canoes arrived on the scene, john-boats formed the mainstay of Ozark floating.
-Traditional john boats--later simplified to jon boats--were fashioned from tightly butted wood planks sealed with glue or pitch.
+Traditional john boats -- later simplified to jon boats -- were fashioned from tightly butted wood planks sealed with glue or pitch.
 After a time in the water the wood expanded, making the boat watertight—but heavy.
 John-boats weighing 300 pounds dry could become a back-wrenching 800 pounds when waterlogged.
-These boats were usually narrow, eighteen to twenty-four inches wide, and long, sometimes exceeding thirty feet, but were surprisingly stable, accommodating several fishermen and allowing a person to stand up while paddling or poling from the stern.
+These boats were usually narrow, 18 to 24 inches wide, and long, sometimes exceeding 30 feet, but were surprisingly stable, accommodating several fishermen and allowing a person to stand up while paddling or poling from the stern.

 By the 1920s, many Missourians, especially business people from St. Louis and Kansas City, had discovered the Ozarks as a fishing and recreation paradise.
 Guided float trips came into vogue.
 A famous example, the Galena to Branson trip, featured a 125-mile float lasting six days or more.
 Customers drifted beneath magnificent bluffs on the James River and then down the mighty White River (in a section now covered by Table Rock Lake), sampling choice fishing holes along the way.
 These lengthy excursions were made possible by that Ozark workhorse, the john-boat, which could carry the extensive commissary and mountains of camping gear as well as paying customers.